chrisgrieser/finder-vim-mode/README.md

 - *Find mode* triggered via `f`, works similarly to `f` in vim, expecting another character afterwards.
 For example, `fh` jumps to the next file which starts with the letter `h`.
 - *`-bkp` Toggle*: Add suffix `-bkp` to the file.
 If it already has such a suffix, remove it.
 Also useful for debugging.
 - *GitHub*: `ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
+- ➡️ Consult the [vim help](https://vimhelp.org/) for the remaining ex-commands you are not familiar with.

+> __Note__
-- Tip: You can "deactivate" the macOS Desktop via `defaults write com.apple.finder CreateDesktop false`.
+- You can "deactivate" the macOS Desktop via `defaults write com.apple.finder CreateDesktop false`.
 This way, `<BS>` (going to the next finder window) never focuses the desktop.
-- Consult the [vim help](https://vimhelp.org/) for the Ex commands you are not familiar with.

 ## Installations
 - Install [Karabiner Elements](https://karabiner-elements.pqrs.org/).